AymericPh/AymericPh/README.md

 ### Hi there 👋

+Welcome,

+You can find here all my personal or collaborative projects
 <!--
 **AymericPh/AymericPh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.